 Yes, people can make up for lost sleep on another day.
-The amount of sleep lost and recovered may not be the same, though.
-Most of the first few hours of sleep can be recovered, but if the sleep lost in excess, then all can’t be recovered.
+The amount of sleep lost and recovered may not be the same.
+Most of the first few hours of sleep can be recovered, but if the sleep is lost in excess, then all can’t be recovered.
 Fortunately, even if you do lose a large amount of sleep throughout the week, the body has its own recovery system that makes it easier for you to bounce back from a sleep deficit.
 And you may not even need to recover all the hours you failed to get.

-Generally, you need to have at least seven to eight hours of good quality sleep.
+Generally, you need at least seven to eight hours of good quality sleep.
 And getting more or less than seven or eight hours a night can actually affect lifespan.
-In order to get a good quality sleep, you must have good sleep hygiene.
+In order to get good quality sleep, you must have good sleep hygiene.
 Here are a few natural sleep remedies:

 - Have strict times for going to bed and waking up.
 It can vary a little, but majorly it should be consistent.

-- Before going to bed, make a habit of activities like reading a book or listening to music, these are the best sleep aids.
+- Before going to bed, make a habit of activities like reading a book or listening to music.
+These are the best sleep aids.

 - Avoid watching TV or play on the computer right before sleep time.
-These bright light affects your brain so that falling asleep is difficult.
+These bright light affects your brain so falling asleep is difficult.